knikola-hpc/hpc-exercise/README.md

 - web-service implemented using Apache CXF
 - as a web-framework Struts was used
 - for service layer and web-service consumer Spring was used
-- Maven is used for dependency management and build
+- Maven is used for dependencies management and build

 Implementation Notes
 --------------------